Nina’s Office Hours:

 Hi, I’m Nina

-Whether you’re having difficulty mastering social anxiety, figuring out friendships and relationships, handling all the pressures on your shoulders, navigating “adulting” or the teenage years, struggling with self esteem, liking yourself, or managing depression, anxiety, or uncomfortable feelings, therapy can help.
+Whether you’re having difficulty mastering social anxiety, figuring out friendships and relationships, handling all the pressures on your shoulders, navigating “adulting” or the teenage years, struggling with self-esteem, liking yourself, managing depression, anxiety, or uncomfortable feelings, or feel like an imposter, therapy can help.
 Therapy is a place where you can take the time and have the space to focus on yourself when life becomes difficult.

-Growing up is hard enough, but being a child or teen in 2020 and 2021 is deeply difficult.
-Managing remote, hybrid, and now in-person school during the pandemic has been extremely stressful.
-Trying to make and keep friends without being able to see and spend time with them safely for much of this last year has been one of the most abnormal and unimaginable experiences kids and teens have ever faced.
-Gaining those normal social confidences, getting comfortable with who you are and feeling good about yourself, and developing your talents and strengths is difficult and complicated when you and your world has been turned upside down.
+Growing up is hard enough, and the past two years have been incredibly difficult and challenging – you have been through a lot.
+Making the change to remote, hybrid, and then back to in-person school has been extremely stressful.
+Trying to make and keep friends without being able to see and spend time with them safely for much of these last two years has been one of the most abnormal and unimaginable experiences kids and teens have ever faced.
+Gaining those normal social confidences, getting comfortable with who you are and feeling good about yourself, and developing your talents and strengths is difficult and complicated when you and your world have been turned upside down.

-If you’re feeling lonely, anxious, depressed, sad, misunderstood, stressed, or like you’re missing out and/or you don’t fit in, you are not alone.
+If you’re feeling lonely, anxious, depressed, sad, misunderstood, stressed, or like you’re missing out, are struggling with academics or work, or feel like an imposter, and/or you don’t fit in, you are not alone.
 If you’ve tried different things to help you feel better, but they don’t seem to be working enough, counseling and therapy can help you put back some pieces holding you together so we can get you right side up again.